-Transfers of our equity, or issuances of equity in connection with our restructuring, may impair our ability to utilize our federal income tax net operating loss carryforwards in the future.
+Transfers of Charter's equity, or issuances of equity by Charter in connection with our restructuring, may impair Charter's ability to utilize its federal income tax net operating loss carryforwards in the future.

 Under federal income tax law, a corporation is generally permitted to deduct from taxable income in any year net operating losses carried forward from prior years.
-We have net operating loss carryforwards of approximately \$8.8 billion as of March 31, 2009.
-Our ability to deduct net operating loss carryforwards will be subject to a significant limitation if we were to undergo an "ownership change" for purposes of Section 382 of the Internal Revenue Code of 1986, as amended, during or as a result of our bankruptcy and would be reduced by the amount of any cancellation of debt income resulting from the Proposed Restructuring that is allocable to Charter.
-See "-For tax purposes, it is anticipated that we will experience a deemed ownership change upon emergence from Chapter 11 bankruptcy, resulting in a material limitation on our future ability to use a substantial amount of our existing net operating loss carryforwards."
+Charter has net operating loss carryforwards of approximately \$8.8 billion as of March 31, 2009.
+Charter's ability to deduct net operating loss carryforwards will be subject to a significant limitation if it were to undergo an "ownership change" for purposes of Section 382 of the Internal Revenue Code of 1986, as amended, during or as a result of the bankruptcy and would be reduced by the amount of any cancellation of debt income resulting from the Proposed Restructuring that is allocable to Charter.
+See "-For tax purposes, it is anticipated that Charter will experience a deemed ownership change upon emergence from Chapter 11 bankruptcy, resulting in a material limitation on Charter's future ability to use a substantial amount of Charter's existing net operating loss carryforwards."